Completely positive approximations and inductive systems: Encoding a -algebra into a c.p.c. system

 \begin{definition} For a $\Cstar$-encoding system $(A_n,\rho_{n+1,n})_n$, we call $\Cstar_{\sbt}(\Lima)$ from \cref{prop: encoding systems are cstar} the \emph{$\Cstar$-limit} of the system. \end{definition}

 Unlike in \cite{CW1}, we have no need to employ the element $e\coloneqq[(\rho_{n+1,n}(1_{A_n}))_n]\in A_\infty$ in our proofs.
 Nonetheless, if it happens to lie in the limit of a $\Cstar$-encoding system then it will automatically be the unit of the $\Cstar$-limit of the system.
+The proof is essentially the one given in \cite[Lemma 2.5(ii)]{CW1}; however since \cite[Lemma 2.5]{CW1} is stated for $\CPCstar$-systems and where $e$ is possibly not in $\Lima$, we give the proof here in our context.

 \begin{proposition} Let $(A_n,\rho_{n+1,n})_n$ be a $\Cstar$-encoding system with unital $\Cstar$-algebras $A_n$, and set $e\coloneqq[(\rho_{n+1,n}(1_{A_n}))_n]\in A_\infty$.
 If $e\in \Lima$, then $e$ is the unit for $\Cstar_{\sbt}(\Lima)$. \end{proposition}